(Translate this site)

 "Don't you feel my touch?"
 She still hadn't pulled on the tag.

-"I feel the touch of your buffer field Sym.
+"I feel the touch of your buffer field, Sym.
 Is the reason we're not in direct link right now because you wanted to fool me into thinking we were touching, when we weren't?"

-Sym took her hand away.
+Sym removed her hand from my tab.
 "Why are you so difficult?
-I have studied the problem in the Store, and theoretically we could receive more than 99% of all the tactile sensations generated in a sexual act through the medium of my field."
+I have studied the problem in the Store, and theoretically we could perceive more than 99% of all the tactile sensations generated in a sexual act through the medium of my field."

 "If we don't do that, how can we really compare and contrast our individuality with our unity?

 'Bifurcation point'?
-My voice seemed to be taking on an intelligence of its own.
-Drawing on knowledge I didn't recall having, even from the pools I'd plumbed within Sym.
+My hoarse and sometimes squeaking voice seemed to be taking on an intelligence of its own.
+Drawing on knowledge I didn't recall having before, even from the pools I'd plumbed within Sym.
 Something in me was struggling to persuade the analytical Symantici to risk a totally illogical exercise.

 "Your proposal is intriguing, Jerry.
 And the dissipative structures of mind, both organic and inorganic, can indeed benefit from periodic events of instability to allow the formation of new matrices.
 However, you leave out the fact that such newfound states tend towards the chaotic; the psychotic.
 There are no guarantees we would make gains from such an experiment.
 Indeed, the probabilities point towards a negative outcome rather than positive."